 An important part of growing your own seedlings is hardening off your transplants.
 Don’t skip this step or you risk losing your transplants completely!

 This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

 You have dutifully cared for your new seedlings indoors for 6 weeks and you have a tray full of beautiful plants that look ready to head out to the garden.
 What now?

-There is one more step on the seed starting process that you shouldn’t skip.
+There is one more step in the seed-starting process that you shouldn’t skip.